Galexion/Discorce.JS/README.md

-# Discorce.JS
+# Discorce.JS (Development Builds)
 Just Misspelled for Fun.
 A Interactive Discord.JS tutorial.

-## What it Does.
+## Warning
-It's a Interactive Discord.JS Tutorial.
+This Branch is currently not ready for a Launch.
-It's Currently in Development, and Invites are Currently Closed.
+Do not try Using this build.

 ## My Progress
 This is My Planned Route.